 Youssef loves traveling, meeting other human beings, playing chess and water polo, snowboarding and water slides.
 Mediator and agnostic, he likes reading and playing with words, eating fresh pistachios, listening to and singing to the Red Hot Chili Peppers, and enjoying photography, cinema, design and art that transforms positively our planet.

-In 2020, Youssef joined ELAN’s SELFIES team, and is responsible for directing and editing the video documentation of the project.
+In 2020, Youssef joined ELAN’s Waves of Change team, and is responsible for directing and editing the video documentation of the project.

 Bobbi Jo Hart

 Bobbi Jo Hart is an award-winning filmmaker and community outreach consultant who passionately harnesses the power of storytelling to amplify the voices of disadvantaged and marginalized members of our society.
 By building bridges of understanding through her documentary films and community engagement initiatives, she is dedicated to celebrating our shared humanity.
 Bobbi Jo has created many community projects utilizing art and music therapy, be it to engage schoolchildren, senior citizens or at-risk youth.
 Her career has taken her to countries as diverse as Pakistan, Costa Rica, Zimbabwe, the United States, Russia, Australia, Poland and Guatemala.
 Bobbi Jo’s favourite quote is by Thich That Hanh: “There is no way to happiness.
 Happiness is the way”.